HPCE/hpce-2018-cw2/aws.md

 is authentication, as your AWS instance will be able to communicate with github, but doesn't have access to your keys.

+You can use `https` to move code backwards and forwards over git, but this requires you to type/paste in your password each time you push or pull.
+It is simpler in the short term, but wastes a lot of time long-term.
+The better solution is to use SSH, and it is also generally more secure.

 You could transfer your SSH keys over and use `ssh-agent` remotely, but it is better to keep your keys where you